Rasha92zee/Bloomcart/README.md

 ## **How to Use**
 1. **Browse BloomCart** like a normal shopping website.
-2. Add a product to your cart and place an "order."
+2. Order a Product
 3. You’ll be **redirected to BloomHelp**, where you can access support services.
 4. Use the **community, chat, or navigation features** to find the help you need.
-5. If necessary, click the **emergency exit** to instantly return to the shopping page.
+5. If necessary, click the **emergency exit** 'the home icon' to instantly return to the shopping page.

 ---